jaywhj/mkdocs-materialx/docs/plugins/requirements/image-processing.md

 ### Cairo Graphics

-[Cairo Graphics] is a graphics library and dependency of [Pillow], which Material for MkDocs makes use of for generating [social cards] and performing image optimization.
+[Cairo Graphics] is a graphics library and dependency of [Pillow], which MaterialX for MkDocs makes use of for generating [social cards] and performing image optimization.
 See the following section which explains how to install [Cairo Graphics] and its dependencies on your system: